Borouge launches first made-in-UAE healthcare low-density polyethylene solution

 PHOTO

-Hazeem Sultan Al Suwaidi, Chief Executive Officer, Borouge, said: “This launch positions Borouge at the forefront of healthcare-grade production in the UAE, strengthening our leadership across the region.
-By streamlining access to high-quality medical materials, we are proactively advancing our healthcare portfolio with locally manufactured polymers that meet international standards.
-This strategic move not only supports diverse applications such as pharmaceutical manufacturing and patient care but also reinforces our commitment to innovation and regional growth.”
+"This launch positions Borouge at the forefront of healthcare-grade production in the UAE, strengthening our leadership across the region.
+By streamlining access to high-quality medical materials, we are proactively advancing our healthcare portfolio with locally manufactured polymers that meet international standards," said Hazeem Sultan Al Suwaidi, Chief Executive Officer of Borouge.

+He added that this strategic move not only supports diverse applications such as pharmaceutical manufacturing and patient care but also reinforces Borouge's commitment to innovation and regional growth.

+Leveraging Borealis’ established Bormed™ technology and long-standing commitment to the healthcare sector, Bormed™ LE6607-PH is an additive-free LDPE engineered for use in pharmaceutical and medical packaging, including blow-fill-seal bottles, ampoules, and other pharmaceutical packaging.

 By manufacturing this grade in the UAE, Borouge supports not just supply chain agility and proximity to key markets, but also consistent quality standards and reliable supply continuity.
 These advantages help healthcare manufacturers and providers better manage risk, shorten lead times, and ensure patient safety.